alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 The structural-analysis viewpoint used in this article.
 It treats a seismic wave as a wavefunction-like input and treats a structure as a system in which power enters, transmits, exchanges, dissipates, and manifests, rather than only as a stiffness system that receives external force and produces displacement.

 **Isolation Displacement (IsoDisp)**
 The relative displacement between the upper structure and the lower base.
 It is the displacement response actually received and manifested by the isolation layer.
 This article mainly compares the Measured Upper-Lower Isolation Displacement Peak.
+The displacement values reported in this reanalysis are computed from the measured upper-lower relative displacement channel used consistently across the dataset.
+They should be read as the displacement metric of this QSM reanalysis, not as a direct reproduction of every displacement value tabulated in the original paper.

 **Input Acceleration Peak**
 The peak value in the input acceleration time history.
 It is one of the common input-intensity descriptions in earthquake engineering.
 The analysis in this article shows that this value alone is not sufficient to explain isolation displacement.